 Due to significant depreciable assets associated with the nature of our operations and interest costs associated with our capital structure, management believes that earnings before interest, income taxes, depreciation and amortization ("EBITDA") and adjusted EBITDA, which excludes impairments on real estate development assets when applicable, is an important measure to evaluate our results of operations between periods on a more comparable basis.
 Such measurements are not prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and should not be construed as an alternative to reported results determined in accordance with GAAP.
 The non-GAAP information provided is unique to us and may not be consistent with methodologies used by other companies.
-EBITDA and adjusted EBITDA are summarized and reconciled to net income which management considers to be the most directly comparable financial measure calculated and presented in accordance with GAAP as follows (in thousands):
+EBITDA and adjusted EBITDA are summarized and reconciled to net income attributable to Limoneira Company which management considers to be the most directly comparable financial measure calculated and presented in accordance with GAAP as follows (in thousands):

-Years Ended October 31,

-2017 2016 2015

-Net income attributable to Limoneira Company \$ 6,595 \$ 8,058 \$ 7,082

-Interest expense, net 1,778 1,409 148

-Income tax provision 4,077 5,267 3,974

-Depreciation and amortization 6,467 5,339 4,184

-EBITDA 18,917 20,073 15,388

-Impairment of real estate development assets 120 - -

-Adjusted EBITDA \$ 19,037 \$ 20,073 \$ 15,388
+Years Ended October 31, 2018 2017 2016 Net income attributable to Limoneira Company \$ 20,188 \$ 6,595 \$ 8,058 Interest expense, net 1,122 1,778 1,409 Income tax (benefit) provision (6,729) 4,077 5,267 Depreciation and amortization 7,275 6,467 5,339 EBITDA 21,856 18,917 20,073 Impairments of real estate development assets 1,558 120 - Adjusted EBITDA \$ 23,414 \$ 19,037 \$ 20,073